socialally/xdr/README.md

 * Must support text, json, and jsonp.
 * Must be as lightweight as possible, ~4KB minified.

-Use this library if you need to support IE8 and want robust error handling by convention.
-Requires server-side code to respond following the convention for overriding the response status code and error messages.
+Use this library if you need to support IE8 (cross-domain) and want robust error handling by convention.
+Requires server-side code to respond following the convention for overriding the response status code and error messages see the [server implementation](#server-implementation) notes.

 ## Documentation